genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 – both ones you have written as well as public ones.

-The **Developer** button will give you the option to choose which version of an app you want to use.
+The **Developer** button will give you the option to choose which version of an application you want to use.

 .. image:: images/developer_button.png
    :scale: 35 %

-The **‘bundled’** and **‘minified’** options optimize loading of CSS and JS used in the app.
+The **‘bundled’** and **‘minified’** options optimize loading of CSS and JS used in the application.
 You can find more details on bundling and minifying in `blog post by Dino Esposito`_.

 .. _blog post by Dino Esposito: https://msdn.microsoft.com/en-us/magazine/dn451436.aspx

-The **Session** and **User** dropdown menus allow you to chose the version of the app you want to use for your current log-in session and for your current user account respectively. **Inherit** is the default option and the order of version choice inheritance is Global → User → Session.
+The **Session** and **User** dropdown menus allow you to chose the version of the application you want to use for your current log-in session and for your current user account respectively. **Inherit** is the default option and the order of version choice inheritance is Global → User → Session.
 If you change the version of an application, you also need to **reload** it to run